 This post contains affiliate links.
 I may receive compensation (at no added cost to you) if you make a purchase using these links.
-This post is part of an ongoing collaboration with Michael Miller Fabrics.
+I am a 2020 Brand Ambassador with Michael Miller Fabrics and this post is part of our ongoing collaboration.
 All opinions and thoughts are my own.
 Additional materials for this post were generously provided by Baby Lock, Clover, and Yarnspirations.
 Camera was generously provided by B&H Photo Video and Pro Audio.

 Back in 2005, I went on a weekend trip to a bed and breakfast with two friends and we learned to make our own quilts with some help from the owner and Make a Quilt in a Day: Log Cabin Pattern by Eleanor Burns.

 I got hooked on strip piecing then, but now that 2-1/2″ precut fabric rolls are a thing, there are even more quilting and home decor patterns available that use 2-1/2″ strips.
 When I moved in with MC, I had to abandon my old fabric scrap pile, so now when I’m cutting fabric for a project, I usually cut down any remaining fabric into 2-1/2″ strips because I know I’ll find a project for those strips… someday.

 This week I was cutting fabric for an upcoming project that I’ll be sharing in another blog post using some beautiful Michael Miller Fabrics.
 These were just too cute not to use for something fun right away.
 The fabric on the left is called Enjoy the Little Things from the Black & White collection and the one on the right is Fairy Frost Ice Glitter.